mduckham/pnkg/README.md

 The relevant paths of the mapping and output files should be mentioned in the command.

 ## Execution
-Update the target location of each state's data file in the RML mapping file to reflect the correct file paths saved on your local machine.
+It is required to update the target location of each state's data file in the RML mapping file to reflect the correct file paths saved on your local machine.
 Example:-
 <pre><#ACTSitesSource> a rml:LogicalSource;
       rml:source "../Data/ACT.csv";